by Pastor Jim Feeney, Ph.D.

-(2) A tendency to “conquer the laity” — churches where the “clergy” dominate “the laity” need to repent.
+- (2) A tendency to “conquer the laity” — churches in which the “clergy” dominate “the laity” need to repent.
 There is no such dictatorial rule in the bible.

 Revelation 2:20-22 Nevertheless, I have this against you: You tolerate that woman Jezebel, who calls herself a prophetess.
 By her teaching she misleads my servants into sexual immorality and the eating of food sacrificed to idols.
 I have given her time to repent of her immorality, but she is unwilling.
 So I will cast her on a bed of suffering, and I will make those who commit adultery with her suffer intensely, unless they repent of her ways.